Tattooed Chef Inc. (TTCF) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Tattooed Chef Inc. (TTCF) is a “Overweight”.
 2 analysts offering their recommendations for the stock have an average rating of 2.50, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Tattooed Chef Inc. quarterly earnings per share for the current quarter are estimated at $0.03 with sales reaching $39.05M over the same period.The EPS is expected to shrink by -169.80% this year.
+Tattooed Chef Inc. quarterly earnings per share for the current quarter are estimated at $0.01 with sales reaching $46.4M over the same period.The EPS is expected to shrink by -169.80% this year, but quarterly earnings will post 50.80% year-over-year.